lhm30/PIDGINv2/README.md

 ==========================================================================================

 *	You MUST download the models before running!
-*	The program recognises line-separated SMILES in .csv format
+*	The program recognises as input line-separated SMILES in either .csv or .smi format (if the input file contains data additional to the SMILES string, the first entries are interpreted as identifiers – see http://opensmiles.org/opensmiles.html §4.5)
 *	Molecules Should be standardized before running models
 *	ChemAxon Standardizer should be used for structure canonicalization and is free for academic use at (http://www.chemaxon.com)
 *	Protocol used to standardise these molecules is provided: StandMoleProt.xml
 *	Do not modify the 'models', 'bg_predictions.txt' etc. names or directories
 *	cytotox_library.csv and nontoxic_background.csv are included for use as example dataset for testing

 INSTRUCTIONS
 ==========================================================================================

-1. ```predict_raw.py filename.csv N_cores```
+1. ```predict_raw.py filename.csv N_cores organism```
     This script outputs the Platt-scaled (sigmoid) probabilities of the Random Forest classifier for the compounds in a matrix.

+    If using "Organism" it must be as specified in the classes_in_model.txt and enclosed by quotes ("").

     Example of how to run the code:

     ```
     python predict_raw.py input.csv 4
     ```

 	Output is a matrix of Platt-scaled probabilities for an input list of compounds calculated on a machine using 4 cores

-2. ```predict_binary.py filename.csv N_cores tpr_threshold```
+2. ```predict_binary.py filename.csv N_cores tpr_threshold organism```
     This script generates binary predictions for the models after application of a user-specified predicted true-positive rate (TPR) threshold.

-    The choice of required TPR applies a given confidence when binarizing predictions (i.e. an acceptable True Positive (TP) rate)
+    The choice of required TPR applies a given confidence when binarizing predictions (i.e. an acceptable True Positive (TP) rate).

+    If using "Organism" it must be as specified in the classes_in_model.txt and enclosed by quotes ("").

     Example of how to run the code:

     ```
     python predict_binary.py input.csv 30 0.5
     ```

     where 30 cores are used to produce predictions, and 0.5 would apply a 50% TPR confidence threshold

 3. ```predict_enriched.py filename.csv N_cores tpr_threshold DisGeNET_threshold organism```
     This script enriched targets, NCBI Biosystems pathways and DisGeNET diseases for a library of compounds, when compared to a precomputed target predictions from a background set of 2,000,000 compounds from PubChem (bg_predictions.txt).

     The protocol corrects for promiscuous models / biases in training data and to which targets are statistically associated with compounds in filename.csv.

     Target predictions for filename.csv are compared against PubChem predictions using the Prediction Ratio (ref. http://tinyurl.com/predratio), Odd's Ratio and Fishers Test p-values.

     For tables with large numbers, the (inexact) chi-square test implemented in the function chi2 test should be used.
 Pathways and DisGeNET predictions are compared against PubChem predictions using the Prediction Ratio, Odd's Ratio and Chi-square test of independence p-values.

     bg_predictions.txt contains rows of target models with corresponding columns for the number of background compounds from PubChem at a given TPR threshold (to 2DP).

     DisGeNET_diseases.txt contains disease data used to annotate target predictions.
 DisGeNET gene-disease score takes into account the number and type of sources (level of curation, organisms), and the number of publications supporting the association.
 The score ranges from 0 to 1 to give confidence for annotations.
 A DisGeNET_threshold can be supplied at runtime when annotating predictions with diseases (0.06 threshold applied by default, which includes associations from curated sources/animal models supporting them or reported in 20-200 papers).
 More info on the score here: http://disgenet.org/web/DisGeNET/menu/dbinfo#score

 	If using "Organism" it must be as specified in the classes_in_model.txt and enclosed by quotes ("")